v/v.github.io/_posts/2014-01-05-scrape-the-web-using-css-selectors-in-python.markdown

 published: true
 ---

-[Web Scraping](en.wikipedia.org/wiki/Web_scraping) is a super useful technique that lets you get data out of web pages that don't have an API.
+[Web Scraping](http://en.wikipedia.org/wiki/Web_scraping) is a super useful technique that lets you get data out of web pages that don't have an API.
 I often scrape web pages to get structured data out of unstructured web pages, and Python is my language of choice for quick scripts.

-### BeautifulSoup - Why I don't use anymore
+### BeautifulSoup - Why I don't use it anymore

 In the past, I used [Beautiful Soup](http://www.crummy.com/software/BeautifulSoup/) almost exclusively to do this kind of scraping.
 BeautifulSoup is a great library for web scraping - it has great docs, and it gets the job done most of the time.
 I've used it on lots of projects.
 However, I find that it doesn't fit my workflow.